jessamynsmith/django-getting-started/README.md

 ### Creating a new view

-TODO index.html at top level, all inherit from that, call this something else
+TODO: index.html at top level, all inherit from that, call this something else

 You will need to follow these instructions for every new view you create.
 Apps typically have multiple views.